bharatk21k/lesscode-iac/README.md

 #### service
 Service module helps you create a brand new service.
 Service can be API or MQ (Message Q listeners).

-1. Create a new service.
+1. Creates a new service.
-2. Create a task definition in the secified argate cluster
+2. Creates a task definition in the specified fargate cluster